-Almost any woman who has had part or all of her breasts removed may be a candidate for breast reconstruction.
+Almost any woman who has had part or all of her breasts removed may be a candidate for breast reconstruction in Chicago.
 Before your procedure, Dr. Placik will discuss how much improvement you can expect to see in order to ensure that you have realistic expectations.

 The Women’s Health and Cancer Rights Act of 1998 led to the coverage of post-mastectomy breast reconstruction under any health insurance plans that also provide coverage for lumpectomy or mastectomies.
 Coverage also includes any necessary procedures on the contralateral (opposite) breast that could be required to ensure symmetry following reconstruction.
 If you don’t have insurance, or your insurance doesn’t cover breast cancer treatments and reconstruction, Dr. Placik and his staff can help you with plastic surgery financing to make your procedure even more affordable.

 The timing of your reconstruction is often a very personal decision, and may be impacted by any necessary ongoing cancer treatments as well.
 Some women prefer immediate reconstruction, while others wish to wait until the immediate emotional and physical challenges related to cancer treatment are behind them.
 A study has shown that immediate reconstruction generally has no impact on the timeframe or success of subsequent treatments, including radiation or chemotherapy.